mulle-c/mulle-container/README.md

 the `get` function for `mulle_array` is `mulle_array_get`.
 The first parameter, except for creation functions, is always the container itself.

-Check out [VERBS.md](dox/VERBS.md) for a list of common verbs used.
+Check out [SYNTAX.md](dox/SYNTAX.md) for a somewhat formal explanation and [VERBS.md](dox/VERBS.md) for a list of common verbs being employed.

 The various functions `assert` their parameters, but when compiled for release there are no runtime checks.
 For development it is wise to use a debug version